10maurycy10/10maurycy10.github.io/content/projects/strontium_aluminate/index.md

 ![](mix.jpg)

 This urea both interferes with crystallization, which could otherwise separate the different salts, and can act as a fuel in a combustion reaction.
-(It can also form exposive salts with any left over acid, which is why it's important to remove it all.)
+(It can also form explosive salts with any left over acid, which is why it's important to remove it all.)

 After being heated to 300 C, the mixture formed a white foam.
 When ignited, it burned slowly and with almost no flame.
 Because it had a significant excess of fuel, the reaction also reduced the Europium to it's +2 state, which is the needed to make it glow.

-In theory, this combustion should also produce enough heat to form the strontium aluminate, I coudn't get this to work.
+In theory, this combustion should also produce enough heat to form the strontium aluminate, I couldn't get this to work.
 Instead, I just heated the combustion ashes with an oxy-propane torch:

 [![Strontium aluminate glowing](sra2lo4.jpg)](https://large.maurycyz.com/SrAl2O4.jpg)